workunhard/old-reddit-clone/README.md

 ## Learnings
 * Designing component interactions by the seat of your pants / "drawing from reference" isn't a great approach -- diagramming the data sources and which individual props would be needed by each component would've saved a lot of refactoring for incremental changes to the data model (i.e., better to build complete interfaces/types upfront than add fields/properties piecemeal as needed).
-* Firebase is criminally easy to set up, but Firestore reads can quickly get out of hand if you're not careful with your queries and/or you have multiple tabs of the Firestore Console open
+* Firebase is criminally easy to set up, but Firestore reads can quickly get out of hand if you're not careful with your queries and/or you have multiple tabs of the Firestore Console open.

 ## Setup
 1. Clone the repository